Chapter 18 BWV 138 Warum betrübst du dich mein Herz

 NB The macro-structure of this work may be viewed as four musical ′blocks′ (see also C 95, chapter 19) e.g.

 Block 1: chorus/recit.
 Block 2: recit/chorus.
 Block 3: recit /aria.
 Block 4: recit/chorale.

 Bach often seems to adhere to a plan for a limited period of three or four weeks before striking out in new and unexpected ways.
 After the solo cantata C 199 he produced a trio of works identical in structure: Cs 69a, 77 and 25 all with paired recitatives and arias between the opening chorus and closing chorale.
 Did he tire of producing ′stock patterns′ of this kind?
 Did he have a desire to keep the music fresh by constantly presenting the congregations with new and unexpected forms?
-Or did he make use of a particular format simply because he judged it ideally suited to a particular text?
+Or did he adhere to a particular format only as long as he judged it ideally suited to particular texts?
 We know very little of his input into the shapes of the libretti apart from an occasional surviving example of alterations in his own hand.
 Did he discuss them, add or reject lines or stanzas or play any positive part in their choice and initial development?
 All we know is that the texts had to be vetted, approved and printed some time in advance of the Sunday performances so Bach would have been thinking out his compositional strategies well ahead of the performance dates.

 The first movement commences without surprises, a brooding, overcast idea on the upper strings of the sort that we have become used to, particularly with Bach′s setting of melancholy texts.
 After only three bars the first oboe enters with the initial phrase of the chorale melody which is to dominate the entire work (also later to be found ending C 47 vol 3, chapter 27).
 The second oboe has a series of short, chromatic sobs pre-empting the expression of grief and sorrow which is yet to come.